Parents' Association Constitution

 3.5 Where deemed appropriate, to support or lead fundraising activities related to the enhancement of facilities within the school and/or related to school charities.

-4.1 The affairs of the Association shall be conducted by a Committee consisting of ten voting members two of whom shall be co-opted by the College Management and where possible eight members elected at the Annual General Meeting as follows:
+4.1 The affairs of the Association shall be conducted by a Committee consisting of ten voting members two of whom shall be co-opted by the Board of Management and where possible eight members elected at the Annual General Meeting as follows:

-In the event of any positions not being filled the Committee with the concurrence of the College Management will have the authority to fill the vacancy by co-option.
+In the event of any positions not being filled the Committee with the concurrence of the Board of Management will have the authority to fill the vacancy by co-option.

 The period of office shall run from the date of election or co-option until the next following Annual General Meeting.

-4.2 The Committee shall consist of the membership outlined above and in addition the Prior of the College, the Principal of the Senior School and in the case of the Principal of the Junior School, until the end of the 2017/18 academic year, will be deemed to be ex-officio members but with no voting rights at Committee Meetings.
+4.2 The Committee shall consist of the membership outlined above and in addition the Prior of the College and the Principal of the Senior School will be deemed to be ex-officio members but with no voting rights at Committee Meetings.

 4.3 The first business of the incoming Committee each year shall be to elect the officers of the Association as follows: